Gestational Surrogacy in Utah

 • Same-sex couple using both egg and sperm donor: Yes, so long as they are married.

-• Single parent using own egg or sperm: No, because the statute only applies to married couples.
+• Single parent using own egg or sperm: Yes, with caveats.

 Can both Intended Parents be declared the legal parents in a pre-birth order if no parent is genetically related to the child?